Jausmy/2019-Sales-Dataset/README.md

 This report presents a comprehensive analysis of sales data for the year 2019, with a focus on identifying key trends, understanding product performance, and providing actionable insights to optimize sales strategies and maximize revenue.
 By examining monthly sales patterns, regional variations, and product-level performance, we aim to provide a data-driven foundation for informed decision-making and business growth.

 ## Executive Summary
 This analysis was conducted to provide a comprehensive overview of sales performance in 2019.
 By examining key metrics such as total revenue, average order value, monthly sales trends, and product-level performance, we identified key trends and opportunities for improvement.
-A key insight from the analysis is that December emerged as the top-performing month with the highest revenue, while January had the lowest (see Analysis of Monthly Sales Trends)1.
+A key insight from the analysis is that December emerged as the top-performing month with the highest revenue, while January had the lowest [(see Analysis of Monthly Sales Trends)](#Analysis-of-Monthly-Sales-Trends).
 Based on the analysis, we recommend capitalizing on peak sales seasons by implementing targeted marketing campaigns and promotions during high-revenue months like December, while exploring strategies to boost sales during slower months like January.
-By implementing these recommendations, the company can potentially increase overall sales by 10-15% and improve profitability (see Potential Impact of Recommendations).
+By implementing these recommendations, the company can potentially increase overall sales by 10-15% and improve profitability [(see Potential Impact of Recommendations)](#Potential-Impact-of-Recommendations).

 ## Methodology
 ### Data Sources
 The primary data source for this analysis is a sales database comprising 12 tables, each representing sales information for a corresponding month of 2019.
 Each table contains the following columns: